efarnleitner/efarnleitner.github.io/index.md

 <img class="profile-picture" src="sherlock.JPG">

 Welcome and Servus!
-I am an economist currently working at the European Centre for Social Welfare Policy and Research in Vienna.
-I recently graduated with a master's degree in Applied Economics from the Paris School of Economics.
-From 2024, I will be working in the Research and Statistics Department at UNIDO.
+I'm an economist currently working in the Research and Statistics Department at UNIDO in Vienna.
+I recently graduated with a master's degree in Economics from the Paris School of Economics.
+Besides juggling with data and running regressions, I'm also a football addict and always miss my bike when I'm not on it.

 ## Research Interest